badlogic/basis-template/README.md

 Both array indices and map keys can be arbitrary expressions.
 Array indices must evaluate to an `ìnt`.
 Map keys must evalute to the key type of the map.

 ## Access chaining
-Like in Java, you can infinitely nest member, array element and map accesses:
+Like in Java, you can infinitely nest members, array elements, and map accesses:

 ```
 {{{myObject.aField[12]["key"].someMethod(1, 2).anotherMethod()}}
 ```

 ### Functions
-Basis-template supports functions as first class citizens.
+Basis-template supports functions as first-class citizens.
 For this to work, you must use a Java 8+ JVM.
-But how to set a variable to a Java "function"?
+But how can you set a variable to a Java "function"?

 ```
 {{cos(3.14)}}